Solaire-Kun/nodejs-project/README.md

 }
 ```

-- **How to create an Outfit:**
+- **How to create an Product:**
 ```
 {
-    "outfitName": "Name of the outfit",
+    "productName": "Name of the product",
-    "size": "Size of the Outfit",
+    "size": "Size of the Product",
-    "pictures": "Pictures of this Outfit",
-    "brand": "Brand of the Outfit"
+    "brand": "Brand of the Product",
+    "pictures": "Pictures of this Product"
 }
 ```

 - **How to create an Order:**
 ```
 {
-    "outfitId": ["ID of an existing Outfit 1", "ID  of an existing Outfit 2"], ... you can put as many Outfits you like just make sure each ID is separeted by a , "userId": "ID of an existing User"
+    "productId": ["ID of an existing Product 1", "ID  of an existing Product 2"], "userId": ["ID of an existing User 1", "ID of an existing User 2"] }
-}
 ```
+you can put as many Products/Users you like.

 - **How to update anything:** <br>
-Simply do a **PATCH** request to localhost:300/users/ID OR /outfits/ID OR /orders/ID ... <br>
+Simply do a **PATCH** request to localhost:300/users/ID OR /products/ID OR /orders/ID ... <br>
 Then if you want to update an User name for example do the following:
 ```
 {